Birkbeck/museums-in-the-pandemic/README.md

-# Museums in the Pandemic (MIP): Risk, Closure, and Resilience
+# Museums in the Pandemic (MIP): Data and Code Repository

 ## Abstract